eLearning

 The Goal Of techstructional

 At DaVita, I work in the IT Learning & Development department.
-That department is broken up between development and delivery, I do development.
-Delivery is extremely valuable and an important asset, but they mostly focus on new launches of facilities and when virtual instructor-led training is requested by business partners.
-It can be a great form of training but for the most part, isn’t practical for technical training (why I don’t deal with ILT of any type) and requires more time for each person to participate in training.
+That department is broken up between development and delivery; I do development.
+Delivery is extremely valuable and important, but they mostly focus on new facility launches and when business partners request virtual instructor-led training.
+It can be a great form of training, but, for the most part, it isn’t practical for technical training (why I don’t deal with ILT of any type) and requires more time for each person to participate in training.

 The most effective and focused training for IT projects in DaVita has always come from development.
 That is the development of self-paced courses, performance support, videos, and more.

-Those methods of training have been a force to be reckoned with and they’ve also proven to be exceptionally effective.
+Those training methods have been a force to be reckoned with and have proven to be exceptionally effective.
 With great planning, teammates can get the same content in less than half the time of scheduled training.
-Not only that but they can go at their own pace and skip things they simply don’t need.
+Not only that, but they can also go at their own pace and skip things they simply don’t need.

-It’s an expensive investment but it saves the company hundreds or even millions of dollars every year.
+It’s an expensive investment, but it saves the company hundreds or millions of dollars annually.
 Not every company has the financial resources to hire a team of instructional designers, though.

 That is until now.